statim-ai/statim-ai-server/README.md

 ## What is statim-ai-server?

-Nowdays it is easy to run AI models (for inference) locally or on the cloud without much effort.
+Nowdays it is easy to run a number of AI models locally or on the cloud (at least for inference).
+But the experience is not always the best because the models don't provide features that make them easy to use.

-`statim-ai-server` wants to provide a out-of-box experience running those models locally or on infrastructure without being tied to specific providers and providing quality-of-life features.
+`statim-ai-server` wants to provide a great out-of-box experience running AI models locally or on the cloud providing features that make using those models in a production environment easier, without being tied to specific providers.

 ## What does it provides?